Editor's note: Autism and ASD are used interchangeably in this article.

 Anyone can refer a child to EI, including:

 - Child care providers

-The child doesn’t even need a diagnosis.
-The EI program’s team of specialists will test and evaluate the child to see if he qualifies for the program.
+The child does not even need a diagnosis.
+The EI program's team of specialists will test and evaluate the child to see if he qualifies for the program.

 Individualized Family Service Program (IFSP)

-If, after the initial evaluation, your child is eligible for the program, you will receive an Individualized Family Service Program (IFSP), which explains the services recommended for your child and how EI will help you and your family support your child.
+If, after the initial evaluation, a child is eligible for the EI program, you will receive an Individualized Family Service Program (IFSP), which explains the services recommended for your child and how EI will help you and your family support your child.